GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/02.011-020/03.All-People-That-on-Earth-Do-Dwell/docs.md

 ---
+title: |
-title: 13.
-All People That on Earth Do Dwell
+    013. All People That on Earth Do Dwell - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 013.
+All People That on Earth Do Dwell.
+All people that on earth do dwell, sing to the Lord with cheerful voice.
+Him serve with mirth, his praise forth tell; come ye before him and rejoice.
+    keywords:  |
-    keywords: Church Hymnal, All People That on Earth Do Dwell, All people that on earth do dwell,
+        Church Hymnal 1941, adventhymnals, advent hymnals, All People That on Earth Do Dwell, All people that on earth do dwell.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 13. ALL PEOPLE THAT ON EARTH DO DWELL
+## 013. ALL PEOPLE THAT ON EARTH DO DWELL
+####  Church Hymnal 1941,

 ```txt

 1.
 All people that on earth do dwell,
 sing to the Lord with cheerful voice.